Mystery Date (Mad Men): Production

 "Mystery Date" was written by creator Matthew Weiner and co-executive producer Victor Levin.
 The episode was also directed by Matt Shakman.
 Director Matt Shakman had never worked on an episode of Mad Men before this episode.
 This was also the first episode of the series that co-writer Victor Levin had penned.
 Levin had actually worked in advertising before becoming a television writer.
 He was the Associate Creative Director at both the Young and Rubicam advertising agency as well as BBDO.
 Both agencies had been either mentioned or depicted on Mad Men in the past.
-Levin also won two Clio awards for his work in advertising, which was an award Don won last season in the episode "Waldorf Stories".
+Levin also won two Clio awards for his work in advertising, which was an award Don won in the previous season in the episode "Waldorf Stories".

 "The theme of sexual violence, of what it means to be a man, is a big part of that episode," creator Matthew Weiner said of "Mystery Date".
 "There's this idea of this carnal, dangerous impulsive male.
 Of the dream sequence, Hamm said, "Unlike a lot of things on our show, it's very visceral and immediate and scary and weird" with Hamm noting that Weiner compared the episode to a horror film.
 The scene in which Peggy blackmails Roger was one of Elisabeth Moss's favorite moments, with Moss saying that she was "playing Roger Sterling" in that scene.

 Weiner was fascinated by the presences of the Richard Speck murders in the media, despite the 40 race riots occurring in America around the same time.
 "Part of that force is the sex drive.
 No one wants to be a victim of that, but when you look at Pauline's interest in the murders, it's sexual.
 It's such a deep touchstone of creepiness," he noted.

 The footage of Don returning to bed after kicking Andrea out of the apartment was actually reverse footage of Don getting out of bed only minutes before, which led some to believe that this was a directorial touch by Shakman to help the viewer discern the dream sequence by including unreal footage.